North Korea's Kim inspects new submarine, signals possible ballistic missile development

 “The operational capacity of a submarine is an important component in national defense of our country bounded on its east and west by sea,” Kim said.

-KCNA did not describe the kind of weapons systems the submarine contained or where and when the inspection took place.
+KCNA did not describe the submarine’s weapon systems or say where and when the inspection took place.

 North Korea has a large submarine fleet but only one known experimental submarine capable of carrying a ballistic missile.